MicroRally/MR-Adapter-1/README.md

 - PANEL_GERBERS - Files that you send to PCB manufacturer, to produce bunch of boards as a single board with V-CUTs.

 ## To Do
--[ ] Create detail description of use cases and BOM options for each adapter -[ ] Make more helper boards :D
+- [ ] Create detailed description of use cases and BOM options for each adapter
+- [ ] Make more helper boards :D